 Following is a brief introduction of the panellists:

 - Pankhuri Shrivastava, Co-founder and CMO of GrabHouse

 - Sahyujyah Shrinivas, Founder and CEO at LibeRent

-The first question put forward by Nivedita Bhattacharjee was “How women entrepreneur handle the situation when she pitches to a VC who does not appreciate the idea and may pass some not so appreciable comments?”
-Pankhuri Shrivastava was quick to answer that being in a meeting with investors alone changes the way a woman is looked upon.
+The first question put forward was by Nivedita Bhattacharjee.
+“How women entrepreneurs handle the situation when pitching to a VC who doesn’t appreciate the idea and may pass some not so appreciable comments?”
+Pankhuri Shrivastava was quick to answer that is in a meeting with investors alone changes the way a woman is looked upon.
 It not only gains respect but the opportunity too.
 Investors are well acquainted with the fact that the person who is representing the idea is working on it 24*7 and thus knows her business well.
-According to her, being straight forward helps.
+According to her, being straightforward helps.

 A women entrepreneur faces many hurdles, but some of them are just in her mind.
 These stop her from taking the first step towards her dreams.
 Answering a query on how one reacts to failures and ‘what people will say’, Caroline Fernandes said, “It’s all about the inner journey.”
 Women come face to face with such situations in everyday life, even if the person in front of you is a VC, a woman is more prepared to handle the situation as she knows her business well and has the burning desire to pursue it.

 We often get busy analysing the rejection they come across.But, getting rejected is part and parcel of the journey.
 Coming across a person who doesn’t sync with your thoughts is not a rare occurrence.
 Caroline Fernandes suggests not to pay heed to such persons as they don’t deserve you and you deserve better.
 She advised not to spiral down but to go on a journey searching a better match.